Design principles of the cytotoxic CD8+ T-cell response: Model

 This dimensionless quantity reflects how readily cognate T-cells recognize antigens presented by infected cells as ``non-self" relative to those presented by healthy cells (self).
 We consider infection scenarios with broad ranges of immunogenicity ($\kappa$) and basic reproduction numbers ($R_0$) (SI Appendix).

 \paragraph{Signal cues to modulate T-cell decision-making.} We express damage during an infection in terms of cell deaths,

-where $h_\infc(t)$ represents the number of cells killed directly by the pathogen (infection), and $h_{E,I}(t)$ and $h_{E,S}(t)$ denote the number of infected and healthy cells, respectively, killed by the effector T-cell response, amounting to the total damage by the response $h_\res(t)$.
+where $h_\infc(t)$ represents the number of cells killed directly by the pathogen (infection), and $h_{E,I}(t)$ and $h_{E,S}(t)$ denote the number of infected and healthy cells, respectively, killed by the effector T-cell response, amounting to the total damage {from} the response $h_\res(t)$.

 Cell deaths can produce different types of signals.
-Unprogrammed cell death (e.g., pyroptosis triggered by viruses and bacteria) can lead to the the release of pro-inflammatory danger-associated molecular patterns (DAMPs) \cite{Green2009-el}.
-On the other hand, cell death initiated by CD8$^+$ T-cells generates a heterogeneous signal that generates pro- and anti-inflammatory cytokines (e.g., IFN$\gamma$, TNF$\alpha$, IL-1ra, IL-4, IL-10, TGF-$\beta$)~\cite{Green2009-el, Medzhitov2021-to, Labbe2008-px}.
+Unprogrammed cell death (e.g., pyroptosis triggered by viruses and bacteria) can lead to the release of pro-inflammatory danger-associated molecular patterns (DAMPs) \cite{Green2009-el}.
+On the other hand, cell death initiated by CD8$^+$ T-cells generates a heterogeneous signal that generates pro- and anti-inflammatory cytokines {(e.g., IFN$\gamma$, TNF$\alpha$, IL-1ra, IL-4, IL-10, TGF-$\beta$)}~\cite{Green2009-el, Medzhitov2021-to, Labbe2008-px}.

 We simplify this picture by partitioning non-antigen cues into (i) infection-induced and (ii) response-induced harms, whose accumulated effects trigger infection and response harm-induced signals, $\sigma_{\text{inf}}(t)$ and $\sigma_{\text{res}}(t)$, respectively.
-Antigens presented by cells also serve as a signal; we take the infected-cell burden $I(t)$ as a proxy for the instantaneous antigen signal $\sigma_{\text{Ag}}(t)$.
-Together, expressed by their recognition thresholds, $K_I$ for antigens and $K_H$ for non-antigens (harm), the three signals available to T-cells follow,
+Presented antigens on APCs serve as an additional cue.
+We take the infected-cell burden $I(t)$ as a proxy for the instantaneous antigen signal $\sigma_{\text{Ag}}(t)$, which together with the other two signals, modulate the cellular decision-making processes in Fig.~\ref{fig1}A; see Materials and Methods and SI Appendix for details.

-The time-integrated harm-induced signals are exponentially discounted at rate $d_H$, reflecting the decay of cytokines in the absence of ongoing stimulation (SI Appendix).

 By disentangling these sources of (potentially redundant) signals, we probe how CD8$^+$ T-cells use these cues to make fate decisions.
-We do not pre-assign any of the signals to a pro- or anti-inflammatory role but allow optimization goals to determine their roles across diverse infection scenarios.
+We do not pre-assign any signals to a pro- or anti-inflammatory role but allow optimization goals to determine their {influence} across diverse infection scenarios.

+We should emphasize that CD8$^+$ responses do not occur in isolation: the innate immune system, regulatory T-cells (Tregs), helper T-cells, and B-cells can all directly or indirectly shape CD8$^+$ dynamics.
+While these interactions are not modeled explicitly, we interpret the harm and antigen signals as coarse-grained proxies for inputs from other immune compartments, capturing their net pro- and anti-inflammatory effects.
+In the same vein, our immunogenicity parameter $\kappa$ (eq.~\ref{eq:kappa}) may also subsume regulatory constraints, e.g. through Treg-mediated suppression that limits effector responses to self-like antigens, which in our framework correspond to low-immunogenicity targets.
+Incorporating these additional components explicitly would be an important direction for future work, enabling the study of richer feedbacks and more granular immune regulation and dynamics.